CoFlavioS/AsteroidsKindoff/README.md

 # AsteroidsKindoff
-Im creating Asteroids kindof game but with few changes in design and mechanics
+I´m creating a game similar to Asteroids.